All Blog Posts

 LGPD vs GDPR – rights of the data subject

-Secondly, the LGPD differs only on surface from the GDPR when it comes to its framework for what constitutes legal bases for processing of data.
-Again, the LGPD and GDPR basically aligns, with minor variations.
+The LGPD differs only slightly from the GDPR when it comes to its framework for what constitutes legal bases for processing of data.
+Where the GDPR has six lawful bases for processing, the LGPD has ten, as listed above.

-Again, the GDPR and LGPD basically align, but the LGPD splits the more general wording of the GDPR into more specific provisions.
+The LGPD splits the more general wording of the GDPR into more specific provisions.

 The GDPR’s legal basis of “to save somebody’s life” has been split into first “protect the life or physical safety” and secondly “to protect health, in a procedure carried out by health professionals or by health entities” in the LGPD.